 Despite his fearsome reputation and powerful abilities, Heimdall was also known to be a fair and just god.
 He was said to be wise and rational, and he was often called upon to settle disputes among the gods.
 In many ways, Heimdall was seen as a representation of order and stability in the often chaotic world of Norse mythology.

 The Sacrifice of Heimdall

 Similar to Odin’s sacrifice, Heimdall is said to have given a body part to better himself.
-The protector of the Bifrost sacrificed one of his ears to the well beneath the World Tree, called Yggdrasil, to gain more super special superhuman senses.
-This is similar to the story of when Odin sacrificed his eye to the wise water deity Mímir who lived in the well below the tree.
+The protector of the Bifrost sacrificed one of his ears to the well beneath the World Tree, called Yggdrasil, to gain more special superhuman senses.
+This is similar to the story of Odin sacrificing his eye to the wise water deity Mímir who lived in the well below the tree.

-According to myth, Heimdall’s ear was kept below the roots of the sacred cosmic tree, Yggdrasil.
+According to the myth, Heimdall’s ear was kept below the roots of the sacred cosmic tree, Yggdrasil.
 Under the cosmic tree, water from Odin’s sacrificed eye would stream onto Heimdall’s ear.